harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Are the licenses calculated differently for different types of services, such as CG and NG?

-No, the calculation method remains the same for both CG (Continuous Delivery) and NG (Next-Generation) services.
+No, the calculation method remains the same for both CG (Current Generation) and NG (Next Generation) services.

 #### Can you provide an example of how service licenses are calculated based on service instances?